khachatur-tdvsyn/browser-recorder/README.md

 - `--record, -r`: Start recording immediately on startup
 - `--verbose, -V`: Enable verbose logging output
 - `--allowed-events`: List of allowed event names to record
+- `--browser-type, -b`: Browser to use (chrome or firefox, default: chrome)
+- `--browser-path`: Path to the browser executable

 ### Interactive Commands